justin-tpb/ProtExtract/README.md

-    v0.2.1: Homologous sequences are now identified by highest bit-score sum among all alignments with homologous sequences of a query protein. v0.3.0: Added an option to specify an output folder, including an overwrite check and a force overwrite option. v0.3.1: Added E-value, coverage, and percentage identity threshold options for DIAMOND. v0.4.0: Added options for automatic setup of the required Anaconda environment with Anaconda or Mamba. v0.4.1: Added query and subject coverage to 12th and 13th column of the output format 6. v0.5.0: Major feature update: Added reciprocal verification with DIAMOND. v0.5.1: Fixed a bug which sometimes caused unverified proteins to be kept as final homologs.
+    v0.2.1: Homologous sequences are now identified by highest bit-score sum among all alignments with homologous sequences of a query protein. v0.3.0: Added an option to specify an output folder, including an overwrite check and a force overwrite option. v0.3.1: Added E-value, coverage, and percentage identity threshold options for DIAMOND. v0.4.0: Added options for automatic setup of the required Conda environment with Conda or Mamba. v0.4.1: Added query and subject coverage to 12th and 13th column of the output format 6. v0.5.0: Major feature update: Added reciprocal verification with DIAMOND. v0.5.1: Fixed a bug which sometimes caused unverified proteins to be kept as final homologs.